gfjreg/CommonCrawl/readme.md

 7. To list current spot instances run "fab ls_instances"
 8. To terminate all instances run "fab terminate_instances" (NOTE its important that you manually terminate all instances.)

-Optionally
+Optional
 --------
 * Use "fab ls_bucket" to check status of the output bucket and to download one randomly selected key to temp.json.
-* Use "fab rm_bucket" to check status of the output bucket and to download one randomly selected key to temp.json.
+* Use "fab rm_bucket:bucket_name" to delete a bucket and all keys inside it.
+* Use "fab run_server" to run a local server.

 Files